knopflerfish/knopflerfish.org/htdocs/readme.txt

 === Knopflerfish Extras ===

-  The extra tools provided by Knopflerfish (e.g. the desktop and console command groups) have not yet been updated to reflect new features in K4.
+  The desktop and framework commands have been updated in a number of ways to reflect new features in K4.
+Notable changes are listed below.

+  --- Framework Commands ---

+    New commands: closure, resolve, findbundles.
+    The output of the bundles command has been changed (fragments and hosts are indicated, last modified is listed in verbose output, it is possible to sort on last modified).

+  --- Desktop ---

+    Fragments, hosts and required bundles are listed on the Closure tab.
+    Symbolic name and last modified information is displayed on the Manifest tab.